lameuler/entangler/README.md

 Entangler is the all-in-one platform for managing requests and item loans.

+> [!NOTE]
+> The backend is no longer between hosted, so the live site will not work as expected.

 ## Docker Quickstart

 To start both the frontend and backend, run: